mrraghur/startupSoundbites/README.md

 "We need to reorganize the structure." -> "We run out of our budget so we need to layoff you guys and replace it with the cheaper one."

+"We are fully compliant with all the applicable laws" _> we are still figuring out which laws are applicable and will complete paper work during dilgence!

+"We are working on launching a product similar to Facebook in 2 months" —>We have no idea of what kind of product this is going to be and no roadmap for launch.

+"We're visionaries with a track record for success." -> We were having beers one night and thought we could make money from this.

+"We work with Microsoft, Google, General Electric, Disney" --> emails from these companies are on our mailing list, and a guy working for Disney is using the free trial right now

+“we’re bootstrapped” —> it’s not that we don’t have the money, we just like to spend it on other stuff

+"We have a clear path to profitability" —> We have no idea how we're going to make money, but we're hoping for a miracle.

+"We're leveraging AI technology." —> We're still trying to figure out how AI actually works for our business model. 😂

+«We could be profitable as soon as next month if we wanted to but it’s not the strategy» —> I would need to fire 90% of my team and then no more business 🤡

+'we're about to close our round' - we've sent our deck to a couple of investors but no one has replied yet

+We are a tech-driven or tech-first company --> some of our data is in excel sheets.

+“few industry experts agreed to have coffee with us once.”
+Should add “for options worth 10% of the company.”

+„We are venture backed and on our way to profitability“ —> Our EBIT margin is minus 100%, ie our cost is twice as high as our revenues

+“It’s on our road map.”
+We don’t do that but have heard about it enough times to realize that we probably should - not that we’ve taken any steps to actually execute on delivery. 😀

+"We are hiring" —> We want everyone to think that we're a fast-growing company.

+"We are aggressively hiring" -> "A lot of people are leaving because the internal culture is crap"

+“Our staff are extremely loyal” —> no one else thinks we have talents worth attracting 🤭

+Or —> we are over-paying them 😅

+“We’re raising another round at the same ARR as last time due to streamlining our product offerings”

+—-> we are still figuring out what our product is, give us lots of runway for as little % of my company as possible

+"We took a successful exit" --> We lost vision and couldn't see profitability so we put it on someone else to burn their money and time

+"Our founders have very niche experience for us to bootstrap this" - founders work full-time jobs and barely have time to focus on this business

+"We've worked with Apple, Samsung, and all the other tech giants in the space" --> You had an intro call and haven't even completed a project together.

+Instead of cash salary, we will give ESOPs.
+You will make tons of money in few years through ESOP -> You will end up working for peanuts and ESOPs wont be cashable.

+Our product is revolutionary.” —> We’re still figuring out what problem it actually solves.

+"I sleep on the office floor." --> I don't know how to delegate

+"I accomplished 357 tasks this week." --> I'm too lazy to hire an EA

+“Money doesn’t matter “ -> we don’t have any

+"Our team will verify this situation."
+Said the CEO of a start-up with zero employees and one or two contractors.

+We have a fantastic diversity policy -> we have a policy but we don't have any diversity in the management team

+« We don’t need Investors anymore » —> we raised a lot of money but still looking to make money

+“We’re solving a real problem.” —> We came up with a problem that justifies our product’s existence.

+„We’re currently not fundraising.
+Instead, we’re in the trenches building a great company“ —> Our product and revenue are a catastrophe, nobody would even consider giving us a penny

+‘We’re the Uber of [insert industry]’ —> We don’t have a unique idea, just a catchy tagline.”

+We make sure our employees really enjoy and have a healthy work environment - as long as they do not complain, don’t ask for a raise and do not want to do any trainings or other things we need to invest in.

+From my perspective: “We have already built strong relationships with tier 1 media” -> We were once quoted briefly in TechCrunch

+"We have an unlimited leave policy" -> I decide when you come and go and I hope you never ask.

+“We’re using cutting-edge AI / machine learning” —> We analyze data in Excel

+"Our customer churn is low." → We only had 10 customers to start with, so losing 2 of them doesn’t seem too bad.

+“We have several solid LOIs in place!” —> no one is willing to to pay us for anything and 3 of them are my friends..

+"We're the largest player in the entire country" -> We're the only player operating in a hyper specific niche

+"We're seeing strong traction in the market." => My friends and family finally signed up.

+I work 80 hours a week because I'm so passionate about my startup —> I haven't had a weekend off in months and my social life is non-existent, but at least I have my startup to keep me company.

+"Our product is under testing with 5 design partners to deliver an MVP."--> Dad, Mum, Sister, Best Friend and Dog become design partners.

+"Our TAM is X billion."
+We have no idea what our target market is.